skryukov/typelizer/README.md

 [![Gem Version](https://badge.fury.io/rb/typelizer.svg)](https://rubygems.org/gems/typelizer)

-Typelizer is a Ruby gem that automatically generates TypeScript interfaces from your Ruby serializers, bridging the gap between your Ruby backend and TypeScript frontend.
-It supports multiple serializer libraries and provides a flexible configuration system, making it easier to maintain type consistency across your full-stack application.
+Typelizer generates TypeScript types from your Ruby serializers.
+It supports multiple serializer libraries and a flexible, layered configuration model so you can keep your backend and frontend in sync without hand‑maintaining types.

 ## Table of Contents